occisor2/PA3/README.md

 ./pa3
 ```

-## Plotting
+## Plot

  My implemention is plotted using gnuplot.
 The script used to plot it
- is in the _plot.gpi_ located in the root of the project.
+ is in the _plot.gpi_ file located in the root of the project.

  The generated plot is included in the writeup and in a separate
  top-level _backoff_plots.png_ file.